giabarboza/myweb/content/publication/2021-01-01_Dual_Trajectories_of.md

 +++
-title = "Dual Trajectories of Parenting Self-efficacy and Depressive Symptoms in New, Postpartum Mothers and Socioemotional Adjustment in Early Childhood: {{A}} Growth Mixture Model" date = "2021-01-01" authors = ["Gia Elise Barboza", "Lawrence Schiamberg"] publication_types = ["2"]
+title = "Dual Trajectories of Parenting Self-efficacy and Depressive Symptoms in New, Postpartum Mothers and Socioemotional Adjustment in Early Childhood: A Growth Mixture Model" date = "2021-01-01" authors = ["Gia Elise Barboza", "Lawrence Schiamberg"] publication_types = ["2"]